 Emergency Blanket

-Emergency Blanket: Unscrupulous Myth or Life Saving Miracle?
+Emergency Blanket: Survival Myth or Life Saving Miracle?

 We’ve talked about the emergency blanket in a few posts, and those who follow the blog know it’s a love-hate relationship with these things.
 The pros are simple: an ultralight, portable and versatile gear.
 That also means they have a place in our packs.